6imba/Environment-Isolation/README.md

 # Environment-Isolation
 Technologies like WSL (Windows Subsystem for Linux), VM (Virtual Machine), Docker, and dual boot is "environment isolation" or "software isolation."
+These technologies are used to create isolated environments for running different operating systems or software applications on a single physical machine.
+They allow you to run multiple environments separately, each with its own set of resources and configurations, without interfering with one another.
+This isolation is particularly useful for development, testing, and running applications in various environments on the same hardware.